EARTH DAY TECHNOLOGY PROJECTS AND ACTIVITIES

 10. Create paperless poetry on the iPad or in Google Slides

 One way to combine Earth Day with National Poetry month is to encourage students to write poems about the environment.
 I recommend reading some samples from Hailstones and Halibut Bones: Adventures in Poetry and Color by Mary O’Neill and/or Earth Verse by Sally M. Walker.
-Click on my affiliate link to purchase the books on Amazon.

 Next we use the directions in my set of paperless poetry activities.